bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/encoding/amino-example.md

 ### Examples in Go-SDK

-Let's take a look at an example function of Beacon Chain  go-sdk.
+Let's take a look at an example function of BNB Beacon Chain  go-sdk.
 The signed transaction needs to be amino-encoded, thus ready to be posted to BncChain API.

 ```golang
 rawBz, err := c.keyManager.Sign(*signMsg)